capsidjs/capsid/README.md

 # The concept

-A `class-component` is basically `element` + `coelement` like the following diagram:
+A `class-component` is the combination of `element` and `coelement`:

 ![diagram-1](http://kt3k.github.io/class-component/asset/diagram-1.svg)

 where:

-- `element` is the usual dom element wrapped by jquery.
+- `element` is the usual dom element.
-  - e.g. `$('.timer')` in *the timer* example.
+  - `<span class="timer"></span>` in the timer example
 - `coelement` is JavaScript class which defines the behaviour of the special functions of the class-component.
-  - e.g. `class Timer {...}` in *the timer* example.
+  - `class Timer {...}` in the timer example.

-What class-component.js is responsible for is the following transition from the usual dom to a `class-component`.
+class-component.js is responsible for the following transition from the usual dom to a `class-component`.

 ![diagram-2](http://kt3k.github.io/class-component/asset/diagram-2.svg)

 ## Register your class-component

-You can register the class-component of the given name by the following:
+You can register the class-component of the given name like this:

 ```js
 $.cc('component-name', ComponentClass)